 Applets and mini-apps

-- Window Shuffler – Layouts: Add the ability to launch and arrange a group of windows and/or applications in a single click.
+- Window Shuffler – Layouts: Add the ability to launch and group together multiple applications

 - Cosmetic – labels on budgie-desktop-settings are left aligned.

 - from upstream Terminal apps are no-longer shown in the menu such as xterm

 QuickChar installation is now easier on other on Debian based distro’s – should not now need to patch your install locations

 A new independent applet called budgie-clipboard-applet is now available – backported to 20.04 and 20.10 – look out for it via Menu – Budgie Extras

 - A new independent applet called budgie-analogue-applet (https://github.com/samlane-ma/budgie-analog-clock) is now available and has been backported to 20.04 and 20.10 as well.

 - Bug fix for the applications menu so that rollover menus settings is remembered on logon.